ssen280/DevOps-Project/PROJECT 19 : AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM. PART 4 – TERRAFORM CLOUD/Implementation_steps.md

 We will do AWS configuration on jump server with our access details :

 <img width="1018" alt="Screenshot 2023-01-31 at 9 38 59 AM" src="https://user-images.githubusercontent.com/105562242/215723809-209f4792-3f93-4ba1-969e-c7073eab9717.png">

+Now We will check if Ansible able to fetch all ec2 hosts

+'ansible-inventory -i inventory/aws_ec2.ym --graph'

+Here we can see we are getting error. we will fix it by installing boto3